Use the advanced builder

 Especially for segments that contain a degree of complexity, we recommend validating the segment logic at regular intervals before final testing.

 The best way to test a segment’s logic is to simulate a user’s journey on your site.
 Qubit gives you the flexibility to simulate this journey by giving you complete control over which events make up the visitor journey and in which order.
-You can also edit the events fields and values to simulate the journey according to the segment you are trying to create.
+You can also edit the events fields and values to simulate the journey according to the segment you’re trying to create.

 Tip